Samerhajj/Course-Summary/Lecture 6/Lecture 6.md

 |   Host centric, and often…	|   Router centric, and therefore often…	|
 |   • Window based	|   Rate based	|

+"Best effort" in resource allocation refers to a method of assigning resources in a network without any guarantees on the performance or quality of the service provided.
+In this approach, the network does its best to allocate resources to the data being transmitted, but it does not guarantee a specific level of performance or quality of service.
+In contrast, Quality of Service (QoS) is a method of allocating resources that provides specific guarantees on the performance and quality of the service.
+In QoS, resources are reserved in advance for specific types of traffic, and the network is responsible for delivering that traffic with the specified performance guarantees.

 ---
 ## Congestion Control vs Avoidance
 ![Alt text](IMAGES/Pasted%20image%2020230204150727.png)